Medically reviewed by Drugs.com. Last updated on Jun 8, 2023.

 Tell the doctor and pharmacist about all of your child's drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take mecasermin injection with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 What are some things I need to know or do while I take Mecasermin Injection?

-- Have your child avoid tasks or actions that call for alertness until you see how mecasermin injection affects your child.
-These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.
+- Have your child avoid tasks or actions that call for alertness for 2 to 3 hours after getting mecasermin injection and until you see how mecasermin injection affects your child.
+This includes things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.